Hassan-Adelani-Luqman/Group29-Python-Project/README.md

-This tourist App project consist of two python files

-The first one(distnce calculator.py):
+The project contains two Python files: distance_calculator.py and tourist_guide_app.py.

-This script calculates the distance and estimated time between any two locations using geopy's Nominatim for geocoding and geodesic for distance computation.
-Also, it does the time estimates for walking, driving, and motorcycle.
-It is based on average speeds.
-User inputs the current location and destination.
+Distance_calculator.py is a Python program that calculates the distance between any two locations and gives an approximation of travel time on foot, car, and motorcycle.
+It makes use of a library called Geopy for geocoding and computing distances.

-The second one(TouristGuideApp.py):

-This is a Python script that is an application for a tourist guide, organized in a country-wise manner.
-It allows a user to view attractions, search an attraction by name, and access information like location, activities, entry fees, and best time to visit.
-It features an interactive menu to navigate and display information.
+The tourist_guide_app.py file implements a tourist guide application to enhance and promote tourism.
+It provides detailed information about attractions, including their location, description, best visiting time, entry fees, and activities.

+Users can also search for attractions, view countries where tourist spots are available, calculate the distance to the destination they want to travel to, and the time it takes.
+This supports our mission with a complete website for travelers to plan tours easily and conveniently, thereby encouraging tourism through easy access to crucial